How to Create an Online Gift Registry in Canada (2026 Guide)

 Do guests need to create an account to view my GetJoyBox registry?

-No. Guests can view your registry, see what's available, and mark items as purchased without creating an account.
-The only friction is clicking the affiliate link to the retailer's site where they actually buy the item — which is the same as any online shopping experience.
+No. Guests can view your registry, see what's still available, and mark items as purchased without creating an account.
+The only step they take is clicking through to the retailer's site to actually complete the purchase — which is the same as any regular online shopping experience.
+There's no signup wall between your guests and your registry.

 How many items should I put on my registry?

-For a baby shower: 60–100 items across a range of price points.
+For a baby shower: 60–80 items across a solid range of price points.
 For a wedding: 80–120 items.
-For a birthday: 20–40 items, depending on the child's age and how many guests are invited.
-The key is to have enough variety that every guest finds something in their preferred price range — too few items leaves guests without good options.
+For a birthday: 20–40 items depending on the child's age and guest count.
+Research suggests registries with 25–50 well-curated items see higher purchase rates than lists with 150+, so aim for quality over quantity — but make sure every guest can find something in their budget.
+Too few items leaves people without good options, which often means they skip the registry entirely.

 Can I use a Canadian registry for guests who live in the US or internationally?

-Yes, with caveats.
-Items from Amazon.ca can be purchased by US-based Amazon accounts, though shipping to a Canadian address will be required.
-Items from Canadian-only retailers (Indigo, The Bay, Mastermind Toys) may not be accessible to international guests.
-For international guests, include several Amazon.ca items or consider setting up a small cash fund option.
+Yes, with a few caveats.
+Items from Amazon.ca can generally be purchased by US-based Amazon accounts, though guests will need to ship to your Canadian address.
+Items from Canadian-only retailers — Indigo, The Bay, Mastermind Toys — may not be easily accessible to international guests.
+If you have a meaningful number of guests outside Canada, include several Amazon.ca items on your list, or consider adding a cash fund option so international guests have a simple, flexible way to contribute.

 Is it appropriate to have a gift registry for a birthday party?

 Absolutely — birthday registries are increasingly common in Canada, especially for children's parties.
-Most Canadian parents appreciate the guidance: it reduces duplicate gifts and ensures the child actually receives things they want and will use.
-For adults, a birthday registry is less common but entirely appropriate for milestone birthdays (30, 40, 50, etc.).
+Most Canadian parents genuinely appreciate the guidance: it cuts down on duplicates and means the child actually receives things they want and will use.
+For milestone adult birthdays (30, 40, 50 and beyond), a registry is less common but entirely appropriate — especially if you're hosting a larger celebration.
+Frame it as 'a few ideas if you'd like them' rather than a requirement, and most guests will thank you for the direction.

 Create your Canadian gift registry